Armed gun rights activists rally against proposed Virginia gun laws

 The Second Amendment of the U.S. Constitution protects the right to keep and bear arms.

-People across the United States were focused on the Virginia gun issue, said Philip Van Cleave, leader of the Virginia Citizens Defense League, which is organizing Monday's rally.
+People across the United States were focused on the Virginia gun issue, said Philip Van Cleave, leader of the Virginia Citizens Defense League, which is organized Monday’s rally.

 “They don’t want us to fail in stopping this,” Van Cleave said on Sunday.
 “We’ve gotten huge donations from other states.”